Campus Allies serve a critical role in Ripon College’s mission to connect to and support the needs of a diverse student body.

 - Lindsay Blumer, assistant dean of Career and Professional Development

 - Meg Carne, special assistant to the president and liaison to the Board of Trustees

 - Jackie Clark, associate professor and chair of sociology

 - Michael Mahoney, associate professor of global studies

-- Herve Some, assistant professor of educational studies
+- Herve Some, associate professor of educational studies

 - Mary Unger, assistant professor of English